david-domz/mockallan/README.md

 2) Run the system under test.

-You can use `curl` to simulate a request performed by the system under test.
+Use `curl` to simulate a request performed by the system under test.
 For example, if we expect our system under test to perform a `POST /orders/order_e2b9/products`, we would run the following `curl` command.

 ```bash
 curl -s -X POST http://localhost:8080/orders/order_e2b9/products --data '{